How to enroll in SHOP insurance

-To offer Small Business Health Options Program (SHOP) health insurance to your employees, your business or non-profit organization must meet 4 requirements:
+To offer Small Business Health Options Program (SHOP) health and/or dental insurance to your employees, your business or non-profit organization must meet 4 requirements:

 1. Have 1-50 full-time equivalent employees (FTEs)

-- Use the FTE Calculator to see if you qualify.
+- Use the FTE Calculator to find out if you qualify.

 3. Enroll at least 70% of the employees you offer insurance to

-- Use the SHOP Minimum Participation Rate Calculator to see how many of your employees must accept.
+- Use the SHOP Minimum Participation Rate (MPR) Calculator to check how many of your employees must accept.

 - Some states have different minimum participation requirements.
-See if this affects you.
+Find out if your state has a different MPR.

-- If you don’t meet your minimum participation requirement, you can enroll between November 15 - December 15 any year.
-During this time, the participation requirement isn't enforced.
+- You don’t have to meet the minimum participation requirement between November 15 - December 15 any year.

 4. Have an office or employee work site within the state whose SHOP you want to use